Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Experiments

 \subsection{Main results on DOTA-v1.0}

 Table \ref{tab:exp_dota} provides a detailed class-by-class comparison with various state-of-the-art (SOTA) methods on the most classic dataset DOTA-v1.0 in the field.
-Under the point supervision track, we further subdivide it according to the model paradigm (teacher-student vs. pseudo-label).
-In terms of the overall metric mAP, our proposed SSP significantly surpasses the recent state-of-the-art method PointOBB-v2 \cite{ren2024pointobbv2} (\textbf{45.78} v.s.
-41.68), not to mention its predecessor PointOBB \cite{luo2024pointobb} (\textbf{45.78} v.s.
-30.08) and concurrent work Point2RBox \cite{yu2024point2rbox} (\textbf{45.78} v.s.
-34.07).
-Moreover, our SSP even exceeds the Point2RBox+SK \cite{yu2024point2rbox} (\textbf{45.78} v.s.
-40.27), which is a special version of Point2RBox that utilizes external strong priors.
-Notably, our method outperforms the baseline PointOBB-v2 significantly across diverse scene categories, particularly for \textit{ground-track-field (GTF)} (\textbf{42.6} vs. 36.2), \textit{basketball-court (BC)} (\textbf{69.0} vs. 62.2), \textit{soccer-ball-field (SBF)} (\textbf{31.2} vs. 12.1), and \textit{swimming-pool (SP)} (\textbf{56.7} vs. 43.7).
+Under the point supervision track, we further subdivide it according to the model paradigm (teacher-student vs. simple model).
+In terms of the overall metric mAP, SSP achieves significant improvement from 41.68 (of the baseline method PointOBB-v2) to 48.51, and outperforms the SAM-based PMS-SAM-RSD method (\textbf{48.41} vs. 46.00).
+Furthermore, even when directly competing in performance with methods based on the teacher-student paradigm, SSP still holds its own.
+It first markedly outperforms PointOBB, Point2RBox, and PointOBB-v3 (\textbf{48.41} vs. 30.08 vs. 34.07 vs. 41.29), and achieves performance comparable to Point2RBox-v2 (\textbf{48.41} vs. 51.00).
+Notably, these competing methods generally require far longer training times and much higher GPU memory consumption (see Table \ref{tab:exp_training_cost} for details); PointOBB-v3, in particular, requires an extensive 24 training epochs.
+Additionally, the performance can be further improved by using a more powerful detector, e.g., 50.00\% mAP with ORCNN detector and 50.81\% mAP with ReDet detector.
+Notably, our method outperforms the baseline PointOBB-v2 significantly across diverse scene categories, particularly for \textit{ground-track-field (GTF)} (\textbf{42.0} vs. 36.2), \textit{basketball-court (BC)} (\textbf{68.3} vs. 62.2), \textit{soccer-ball-field (SBF)} (\textbf{33.3} vs. 12.1), and \textit{swimming-pool (SP)} (\textbf{55.9} vs. 43.7).
 This improvement stems from integrating dense arrangement priors via spatial partitioning and leveraging similar appearance features through region growing—mechanisms particularly effective for the aforementioned categories.
-Even \textit{harbors\#HB}, typical large-aspect-ratio objects, demonstrate substantial gains (\textbf{31.6} vs. 8.1).
-However, \textit{bridge\#BR} detection performance remains poor, on par with PointOBB-v2.
-Dataset analysis reveals two key insights: 1) Harbors inhabit dense scenes, while bridges appear in sparse environments; 2) Harbors are surrounded by oceans/ships with distinct foreground-background contrasts, whereas bridges connect to roads, often confusing with road segments.
+Even \textit{harbors (HB)}, typical large-aspect-ratio objects, demonstrate substantial gains (\textbf{30.4} vs. 8.1).
+However, \textit{bridge (BR)} detection performance remains poor, on par with PointOBB-v2.
+Dataset analysis reveals two key insights: 1) Harbors inhabit dense scenes, while bridges appear in sparse environments; 2) Harbors are surrounded by oceans with distinct foreground-background contrasts, whereas bridges connect to roads, often confused with road segments.
 These characteristics hinder bridges from benefiting from spatial partitioning and region growing, leading to subpar performance.
-These findings provide us with deep insights into the advantages and limitations of our method.
+These findings provide us with deeper understanding of our method.